Naan Kadavul: Soundtrack

+The song "Maa Ganga" is set in Yaman, "Om Sivoham" is set in Pantuvarali, and "Pitchai Paathiram" is set in Vakulabharanam.
+The songs, "Kannil Paarvai" and "Oru Kaatril Alaiyum", are set in Rasikapriya, whereas "Matha Un Kovilil" and "Amma Un Pillai Naan" are set to Sindhu Bhairavi.

 Release

 Critical response

 Malathi Rangarajan of The Hindu called it "a rare offering for intrepid folks who plump for true-to-life depictions".
 The Times of India wrote, "At a time when the clutter of routine commercial cinema gets to you, it's apt that you resort to an eerie film like Naan Kadavul."
 Pavithra Srinivasan of Rediff.com gave the film a rating of three out of five stars, writing, "Naan Kadavul is definitely worth a watch for its superb secondary characters, setting and music", but noted weaknesses with the script, describing it as lacking "punch."
 Svrinavasan wrote, "Aside from mumbling mantras at strategic points, Rudhran doesn't do anything much ...
 Very little of the sharp-sightedness that's gone in showcasing the world of beggars has gone into the mental make-up of Rudhran, and it shows."
 Sify wrote, "Watch Naan Kadavul, because it's one of those films that won't easily get out of your head long after the film is over."